News & Events

 There are lots of Americans who speak languages other than English.
 No matter what your career interest, you will multiply your chances for success if you speak more than one language.
 Professionals in all areas who know other languages are called on to travel and exchange information with people in other countries throughout their careers.
 Knowing more than one language enhances opportunities in government, business, medicine and health care, law enforcement, teaching, technology, the military, communications, industry, social service, and marketing.
 Employers will see you as a bridge to new clients or customers if you know a second language, an asset to their business.

-For more information about what you can do with this major, visit our Career Services website.
+For more information about what you can do with this major, visit our Jobs for Romance Languages and Spanish majors.

 Check out what our alumni are doing with a degree in Spanish!

 Gregory Alves '10, Spanish Teacher, North Rockland High School

 Lorena Perez '05, Spanish Teacher, Middletown Middle School